TikhonJelvis/RL-book/chapter3/chapter3.md

 We will cover details on these approximate algorithms later in the book - for now, it's important for you to simply get familiar with how to model infinite MDPs of this type.
 This infinite-space inventory example serves as a great learning for an introduction to modeling an infinite (but countable) MDP.

-We create a concrete class `SimpleInventoryMDPNoCap` that implements the abstract class `MarkovDecisionProcess` (specifically implements the `@abstractmethod apply_policy`).
+We create a concrete class `SimpleInventoryMDPNoCap` that implements the abstract class `MarkovDecisionProcess` (specifically implements `@abstractmethod apply_policy` and `@abstractmethod actions`).
 The attributes `poisson_lambda`, `holding_cost` and `stockout_cost` have the same semantics as in the previous chapter in the context of a Markov Reward Process (`SimpleInventoryMRP`).
 The `apply_policy` method takes as input an object `policy` of abstract type `Policy`, so the only thing we can do with the `policy` object is to invoke the only method it has - `act(state)` - which gives us an object of type `Distribution[int]` representing an abstract probability distribution of actions (order quantities).
 What can we do with this abstract `Distribution[int]` object?
 Well, the only thing we can do with it is to invoke the only method it has - `sample()` - which gives us a sample of the action (`order: int`).
 Next, we sample from the poisson probability distribution of customer demand.
 From the samples of `order: int` and `demand_sample: int`, we obtain a sample of the pair of `next_state: InventoryState` and `reward: float`.
 This sample pair is returned as a `SampledDistribution` object by the implementation of the `transition_reward` method in the implied MRP class `ImpliedMRP`.
 The above sampling dynamics fully describe the MDP in terms of how a given policy interface helps generate samples in the implied MRP.
+The `actions` method returns an `Iterator[int]`, an infinite generator of non-negative integers to represent the fact that the action space (order quantities) for any state comprise of all non-negative integers.

 ```python
 class SimpleInventoryMDPNoCap(MarkovDecisionProcess[InventoryState, int]):